Martin Brodeur: 1999–2004

 During the 1999–2000 season, on February 15, 2000, Brodeur was credited with his second career goal, as Brodeur was the last Devils player on the ice to touch the puck before Daymond Langkow of the Flyers accidentally put the puck into his own empty net during a delayed penalty call against the Devils.
 Brodeur had previously stopped an attempted Flyers shot.

 That season, Brodeur won 43 games for the second time in his career, and the Devils finished with the fourth spot in the Eastern Conference after losing the division to the Flyers by two points.
 Brodeur helped the Devils sweep the Florida Panthers in the first round, giving up six goals in four games.
-In the next round against the Toronto Maple Leafs he recorded two shutouts, including one in Game 6 of the series as the Devils won 4–2, setting up a showdown with rival Philadelphia Flyers in the Eastern Conference Finals.
+In the next round against the Toronto Maple Leafs he recorded two shutouts, including one in game six of the series as the Devils won 4–2, setting up a showdown with rival Philadelphia Flyers in the Eastern Conference finals.
 The Flyers took a 3–1 series lead and could close out the series at First Union Center in Philadelphia, but Brodeur gave up only one goal in each of the remaining three games of the series, propelling the Devils to a comeback series victory in seven games.
-They went on to play the Dallas Stars in the Stanley Cup Finals, who had a higher seed but one fewer regular season points, giving the Devils home-ice advantage in the series.
-After taking game one with a seven-goal rally against Dallas, Brodeur led the Devils the rest of the way as he gave up six goals in the next five games, giving the team their second Stanley Cup Championship in six years.
+They went on to play the Dallas Stars in the Stanley Cup Final, who had a higher seed but one fewer regular season points, giving the Devils home-ice advantage in the series.
+After taking game one with a seven-goal rally against Dallas, Brodeur led the Devils the rest of the way as he gave up six goals in the next five games, giving the team their second Stanley Cup championship in six years.

 The next year, Brodeur topped the 40-win mark for the third time in his career, despite having an average GAA and save-percentage throughout the season.
 He played in the All-Star Game for the sixth consecutive season, and helped the Devils earn the top seed in the Eastern Conference.
 In the first round Brodeur recorded two shutouts against the Carolina Hurricanes and the Devils took the series in six games.
-After struggling to beat seventh-seeded Toronto in seven games, the Devils defeated the sixth-seeded Penguins in the Eastern Conference Finals, where Brodeur added two more shutouts, both on the road.
-In their second straight Stanley Cup Finals appearance, the Devils played a back-and-forth series against the top seeded Colorado Avalanche, who were led by star goaltender Patrick Roy, and lost in seven games.
+After struggling to beat seventh-seeded Toronto in seven games, the Devils defeated the sixth-seeded Penguins in the Eastern Conference finals, where Brodeur added two more shutouts, both on the road.
+In their second straight Stanley Cup Final appearance, the Devils played a back-and-forth series against the top seeded Colorado Avalanche, who were led by star goaltender Patrick Roy, and lost in seven games.